 The whole thing gets whirred in a blender until smooth.

-Every salsa ever made has onions in it, but I am NOT an onion person (can’t stand them!) so I left them out.
-If you ARE an onion person and want to add them, place a couple of halved onions on the grill with the jalapeño(s) and continue to char for about a half an hour.
+Every salsa ever made seems to have onions in it, but I am NOT an onion person (can’t stand them!) so I left them out.
+If you ARE an onion person and want to add them, place a couple of halved onions on the grill with the jalapeño(s) and continue to char for the same amount of time.

 Fire up that grill to make this amazing Baja Fresh style “black” salsa.
 It’s so different from the usual salsa, I wouldn’t be surprised if it becomes a favorite of yours, too!